 How to negotiate the salary you want

-To negotiate your new salary from a position of strength, preparation is crucial.
-You must have clear and realistic expectations of what your skills and experience are worth and be prepared to ask your potential employer for what you want.
+However, to negotiate your new salary from a position of strength, preparation is crucial.
+You must have clear and realistic expectations of what your skills and experience are worth and be prepared to ask your potential employer for what you want – graciously.

 Use the tips below to help negotiate your new salary with confidence:

 It is critical to research what your role is worth before you begin negotiating your salary.
-Visit the Michael Page Salary and Employment Outlook to find out the average range for your sector, location and experience.
-Scan similar jobs on the internet and talk to your Michael Page recruitment consultant and industry colleagues for advice on what people are earning in similar positions.
+Visit the Michael Page Salary Centre to find out the average range for your sector, location and experience.
+Scan similar jobs on job boards and LinkedIn, and talk to your Michael Page recruitment consultant and industry colleagues for advice on what people are earning in similar positions.

 Make sure you also research the financial performance of the company, its recent staff movements and industry conditions.
 This will help you to better understand the company’s position and anticipate potential objections when negotiating your salary.

 If you can speak to someone who works within the business already, they’ll be a great source of information.
 For a broader look at the industry, look to press coverage of economic drivers and outlook.